Chapter 3:

 Professional Development

 When I was a child, I would sometimes wake up in the middle of the night to find myself surrounded by creatures lurking in the dark corners of my room, waiting for their chance to pounce.
-The first few times, I'd screamed for my mother.
-After a year or so, I had grown wise to this trick.
+The first few times, I'd screamed until my parents came to the rescue.
+After a year or so, I had grown wise to the trick.
 I'd turn on the lights and watch the monsters change back to the harmless objects that defined my life during the day.

-Tonight, the objects had conspired against me, and the only light to cling to pulsed out from the misused windowfront, which had switched to a late-night teleshopping show.
+Tonight, the objects had conspired against me, and the only light to cling to pulsed out of the misused window front, which had switched to a late-night teleshopping show.

 I couldn’t move.

 It was as if our roles had been reversed.
 Try as I might, my body remained glued to the bedsheets.
-All I could do was helplessly flail my arms around, and even that felt like trying to swim up in a sea of molasses.
+All I could do was helplessly flail my arms around.
+It felt like I was moving them through an ocean of molasses.
 The suit ignored my pathetic attempts at escape and continued its advance.
-By the time it had reached me, its body had become a tangible fact, but its features remained indecipherarble.
-The figure got onto the bed, straddled me, picked up the ramen bricks from the tray and shoved them into my mouth, all at once.
+By the time it had reached me, its body had become a tangible fact, but its features remained indecipherable.
+The figure got onto the bed, straddled me, picked up the ramen bricks from the tray, and shoved them into my mouth, all at once.

 “EAT!
 EAT, YOU LITTLE BRAT!
 THIS IS ALL YOU SHALL HAVE!
 STARVE OR DIE EATING!”

 The bricks scraped against the back of my throat.
 I could feel a pool of blood forming in my mouth and spilling out onto the bed.
-Instinct took over.
-My body forced me to cough the obstruction back up, forced me to throw my head around, but the figure's grip on my chin was hard and unrelenting.
+My body forced me to cough the obstruction back up, forced me to throw my head around - it was all for nothing.
+The figure's grip on my chin was hard and unrelenting.
 Its hand felt cold and bloated, like it shouldn't hold any power, but the strength with which it constrained me was frightening.

 I realized what I had to do.